osmcode/osmium-tool/man/osmium-sort.md

 # DESCRIPTION

-Merges the content of all input files given on the command line and sort the result.
+Cats the content of all input files given on the command line and sort the result.
+To remove duplicate elements, use osmium-merge command.

 Objects are sorted by type, ID, and version.
 IDs are sorted negative IDs first, the positive IDs, both ordered by their absolute values.
 So the sort order for